maheshnaidu65/Gene_analysis/README.md

 The first row contains the gene sysbol names.
 The testing data set is used for test-set error estimation.

  Searched for classifiers and gene-feature sets that best discriminate the two prognosis classes on the training data, and use the testing data to determine their accuracy.
-The classifiers were designed based on the four classification rules LDA, Linear SVM, Non-linear SVM with Gaussian kernel and neural network with 5 neurons and one hidden layer.
+The classifiers were designed based on four classification rules LDA, Linear SVM, Non-linear SVM with Gaussian kernel and neural network with 5 neurons and one hidden layer.